Determining your values | S2 E7

 The ‘Determining your values’ exercise is suitable to use on a personal level too as this is really important.
 Being able to articulate your values and find clients and customers who fit with them is an important part of being able to do your best work.
 They are also important when finding new employees during the recruitment process.

-The resource is available to download for free from our website here.
+The resource is available to download from our website here.

 All the exercises that we will be sharing in these episodes are really straightforward and easy to use, they have clear instructions, we’ve given you an idea of how long it should take, and we’ve ranked them in terms of difficulty from easy to challenging.
 The challenging exercises may need a little more time and thought.